 By listing sales actions, salespeople keep track of all the key stages of canvassing and have a clear vision of their progress.
 The prospecting status may also be shared to colleagues.

 Always keep in mind that this file is your prospecting follow-up or tracking tool.
 When consulting it, you must know the contact’s status at a glance (cold prospect, half-hearted prospects, or interested lead).
-More importantly, this information will allow any salesperson to prioritise actions according to the potential, urgency or importance of the customer or prospect.
+The table is designed to help manage and track sales prospects as they move through different stages of your sales pipeline.
+More importantly, this information will allow any salesperson to prioritize actions according to the potential, urgency or importance of the customer or prospect.

-In order to prioritise information, you may use a scoring system to show the degree of prioritisation of certain prospects or customers.
-A prospect’s potential is often quantified by a percentage, symbolising its progress throughout the prospecting process.
+In order to prioritize information, you may use a scoring system to show the degree of prioritization of certain prospects or customers.
+A prospect’s potential is often quantified by a percentage, symbolizing its progress throughout the prospecting process.

 Boosting your prospecting table and your sales